 It probably goes without saying that Jordan is an absolutely beautiful country to visit.
 There is literally an incredible amount of history, delicious food and a heap of an amazing culture to absorb.
 There really are so many of the best places in Jordan that are dotted all across the country.

-For instance, Petra in Jordan (along with places like; Machu Picchu, temples in India and the Colosseum in Rome) is one incredible place to explore.
-Best of all, it’s so diverse with so many different landscapes, cultures and, of course, yummy foods to gorge on!
+Best of all, it’s so diverse with so many different landscapes, cultures and, of course, yummy foods to gorge on.

 Anyway, hopefully, we can fill up a few more spots that we think you might like.
 Here are at least 10 other reasons (11 in total) and some of the best places in Jordan that you shouldn’t miss.

 Take a look, below, at the best places in Jordan to see. 🇯🇴

 At the risk of repeating myself, we’ll start off with the most popular of the lot – Petra.